TheCaveMembership/IzzaPay/README.md

 - **Receive Payments Directly**: Get paid directly into your Pi Network wallet, ensuring fast and secure transactions.
 - **User-Friendly Dashboard**: Monitor and manage transactions with ease through our intuitive dashboard.

-### Perfect for Businesses
+## Perfect for Businesses

 Izza Pay is the perfect solution for businesses seeking to tap into the rapidly growing Pi Network community.
 Whether you're a small-scale entrepreneur or a large e-commerce enterprise, Izza Pay offers a unique and convenient payment option that enhances your customers' shopping experience.

-### Get Started with Izza Pay
+## Get Started with Izza Pay

 Ready to revolutionize your online payment system?
 Subscribe to Izza Pay now and start accepting Pi Coins with ease!

 ## Installation

-To install Izza Pay, simply follow these steps:
+Izza Pay is a PiOS-licensed project, and while the repository is open-source and provides information about the project, merchants must access the app through the Pi Network app.

-1. Clone the repository to your local machine.
+To use Izza Pay, merchants need to:
-2. Set up your hosting environment and deploy the Flask application.
+1. **Access the Izza Pay App**: Search for Izza Pay on the Pi Network app and subscribe to our services.
-3. Customize the application to meet your specific requirements.
+2. **Create Payment URLs**: Use the app to generate payment URLs for your products.
-4. Start accepting Pi Coins from your customers seamlessly!
+3. **Manage Payments**: Use our fully customizable merchant dashboard within the app to manage your transactions.

 ## Contributing